YunchuZhang/Image-based-Object-Detection-System-for-Self-driving-Cars-Application/README.md

 !!!First you need to change the code's path and make it suitable in your Pc

     Download data , model and label
-    mkdir and cd to the path of "new_data"
-    put generate_data.ipynb to folder"new_data" and run it to generate 50k new data
+    cd to the path of "new_data" and run it to generate 50k new data
     mkdir and cd to the path of "DATA_rec/" and the json you need is in new_data
     run "python data_util/py" for data preparaion with train and val recfile
     cd to the src root path and run "pyton run_train.py"